graana-hackathon/Team-Alpha/README.md

 > `npx react-native run-android'

-We have made an API but it is not on some live server so we used the API of team ASH just to show that everything is working fine.
+We have made an API but it is not on some live server so we used the API of team ASH(with their consent) just to show that everything is working fine.